joel-marks/jm/content/posts/2025-01-29_survival-against-the-odds/index.md

 ## The first look

 In the panic, Marianna didn't pick up the flight map and it was lost in the plane.
 But she has a knack for memorising maps.
 She knows from the flight plan and the sun which way is North.
 She recognised the river behind them and through the trees she sees a mountain she remembers from the map.
-There is a town to the West, perhaps a two or three day hike.
+There is a community to the West, perhaps a two or three day hike.
 They will have to get across the mountain and then follow the large river behind upstream.
-The town is on the river and there is a small airstrip there.
+The village is on the river and there is a small airstrip there.

 Makenda is lost.
 She knew that the flight plan took them on a sightseeing tour, past the Inca ruins and into the Amazon.
 But this is nothing she prepared for.
 She looks at Mike.
 He has a frown.
 Mike knows survival, but every plant here looks strange.
 Indeed, some look downright dangerous.